Skip to main content

 Silent Mode

-This SilentInstall.cmd file will install all MSI packages that are located within the same directory as the script.
-Most MSI packages have unique features and parameters, which means you should only work with one package at a time.
-The SilentInstall.cmd file also includes support for multiple instance packages.
+The SilentInstall.cmd file installs all MSI packages located in the same directory as the script.
+Most MSI packages have unique features and parameters, so you should work with one package at a time.
+The SilentInstall.cmd file also supports multiple instance packages.

 Silent Mode Install

-2. Right-click SilentInstall.cmd file in the local folder (e.g., C:\SilentInstall) and select Edit from the menu.
+2. Right-click the SilentInstall.cmd file in the local folder and select Edit from the menu.

 3. Find and enable the preferred command based on your requirements:

-• Set the _siType variable equal to 1 in the file to perform a COMPLETE install of the MSI package.
+• Set the _siType variable to 1 to perform a complete install of the MSI package.

-• Set the _siType variable equal to 2 and set the _siRemove variable equal to "<feature>,<feature>" in the file to perform a COMPLETE install of the MSI package, except for features specified to be removed.
-Refer to the Silent Install Features section for the complete feature list.
+• Set the _siType variable to 2 and set the _siRemove variable to "<feature>,<feature>" to perform a complete install of the MSI package except for the specified features.
+Refer to Silent Install Features for the complete feature list.

-• Set the _siType variable equal to 3 in the file to perform an install of the default components.
+• Set the _siType variable to 3 to perform an install of the default components.

-• Set the _siInstances variable to equal to the desired number of instances in the file to perform a MULTI-INSTANCE install of the MSI package.
-The valid range of values for this parameter is 1 to 51.
+• Set the _siInstances variable to the desired number of instances to perform a multi-instance install of the MSI package.
+The valid range is 1 to 51.

 note